kimjoar/writings/understanding-backbone.md

 application from a user's point of view.

 However, the code has increased from 16 lines to more than 40, so why do I think this is better?
-We are now working on a higher level of abstraction.
+Because we are now working on a higher level of abstraction.
 This code is more maintainable, easier to reuse and extend, and easier to test.
 What I've seen is that Backbone.js helps improve the structure of my JavaScript applications considerably.
 And at the same